A regular question we get from people thinking about a ski trip to Europe is “When is the best time to go skiing in France?”

 Relax in the sunshine in Val d’Isere ski resort with stunning views of the mountains and nearby village

 While we will always suggest that you avoid February, there is still one high season period that we are happy to recommend.

 Everyone should experience a ‘White Christmas’ at least once in their lives.
 The thrill of spending Christmas Day in the Alps, tasting the beautiful fresh mountain air and sliding from one slope to the next is something you’ll never forget.

 At both Christmas and the following week at New Year, resorts put on extra events, including spectacular firework displays that light up the clear Alpine skies.

 Yes, it is busier, and it is more expensive than other times of the year, but there’s a unique and international atmosphere for the festive season.

 Many of our clients enjoy both weeks in the snow by booking two-centre holidays.
 For example, Christmas in a traditional and more intimate resort such as Megève, followed by New Year in the more exclusive Courchevel 1850.

 The French ski resorts provide a magical winter wonderland atmosphere at Christmas time

 Free, impartial advice from Top Snow Travel

-To find the right time to travel and the right resort for you, please contact Top Snow Travel via our website or on +61 2 9042 0522.
+To find the right time to travel and the right resort for you, just contact Top Snow Travel.

 We’ll use our decades of experience and personal knowledge of the properties and ski resorts to find the best possible holiday for your party.FRANCE SKI HOLIDAY QUOTE